 Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.

-In the wider context of Romans, I think it would be a terrible mistake to say that water-baptism is the means of our being united to Christ.
+In the wider context of Romans (and the rest of Scripture), I think it would be a horrible mistake to say that water baptism is the means of our being united to Christ.
 In Romans, faith is the means by which we are united to Christ and justified.
-But we show this faith—we say this faith and signify this faith and symbolize this faith—with the act of baptism.
+But one way we express or show this faith (that is, we say this faith and signify this faith and symbolize this faith) is with the act of baptism.
 Faith unites to Christ; baptism symbolizes the union.

-An analogy would be saying, “With this ring I thee wed.”
+John Piper uses the analogy of the ring ceremony at a wedding.
+During the ceremony, the bride and groom might say, “With this ring, I thee wed.”
 When we say that, we don’t mean that the ring or the putting of the ring on the finger is what makes us married.
 No, it shows the covenant and symbolizes the covenant, but the covenant-making vows make the marriage.
 So it is with faith and baptism.

-Similarly, Paul is saying, “With this baptism you are united to Christ.”
-And the point I am focusing on here is that we are united to him in his death and burial and resurrection.
+Similarly, Paul is saying, “With this baptism, you are united to Christ.”
+And the point we are focusing on here is that we are united to him in his death and burial and resurrection.
 “We were buried therefore with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.”
 So, the imagery of baptism is death, burial, and resurrection.
 Christ was buried and raised to new life.
-As you go into the water, you are dying, while under the water, you are buried, and when you come back out of the water, you are resurrected.
+As you go into the water, you are dying.
+While under the water, you are buried.
+And when you come back out of the water, you are resurrected.

-In baptism, by faith, we are united with Christ in his death, burial, and resurrection.
+In baptism, by faith, we are united with Christ in His death, burial, and resurrection.
 Baptism dramatically portrays what happened spiritually when you received Christ—your old self of unbelief and rebellion and idolatry died, and a new you of faith and submission and treasuring Christ came into being.
-That’s what you confess to the world and to heaven when you are baptized.
+That’s what you confess to the world and to heaven and to yourself when you are baptized.